 2. Broaden your Target Market

 Who are your current customers?
 Which markets are they in?
-Knowing the landscape of the market and the type of consumers in each segment, as well as what they are demanding, will help you scale up your customer base and maximise your revenue.
+It’s important to know the landscape of the market and the type of consumers in each segment, as well as what they are demanding.
+This will help you scale up your customer base and revenue for your water delivery service.
 Many times, you don’t even have to amplify your supplies; you can simply offer what you have to a larger consumer base.

 First, know that the B2B marketplace – specifically, ecommerce for business purchases – are on the rise and will keep growing for the foreseeable future.
 Do you have an online marketing system in place?
 If not, it’s time to act!
 The U.S. B2B e-commerce market is expected to double in revenue by 2020 and reach an approximate worth of $1 trillion.
 Research indicates that 55% of business consumers have purchased workplace food and beverage products online, and plan to do so again.
 Marketing your brand to B2B buyers is a win-win – business needs in water span across most products you probably offer (botted, 5- or 10-gallon, botttle-less coolers, etc.) and they’re likely to sign up for monthly or annual contracts, boosting your lifetime value (LTV) with those customers.
 And here’s a tip: don’t pigeon-hole yourself to large business prospects only.
 Offering your services to small businesses as well will help maximize your client opportunities and earnings, since small companies tend to grow which means their needs do as well.
 If you can get a small company on board early on in their lifespan, they’re more likely to grow with you.